M. Brinton Lykes

 M.Div., Harvard University

-Psychosocial effects of state-sponsored terror and organized violence; human rights policy and mental health interventions; participatory action research and community-based strategies for change; immigration and effects of deportation on families and communities; gender, culture, and theories of the self
+Psychosocial effects of state-sponsored terror and organized violence; racialized gender violence and post-conflict transitional justice; participatory action research and community-based strategies for change; immigration and effects of deportation on families and communities; gender, culture, and theories of the self

 HONORS/PUBLICATIONS/ PROFESSIONAL ACTIVITIES